 In 2009, Phase 1 work was conducted by COC, TEAM and ICWD.
 On December 25, 2009 Phase 2 began with initiation of project pumping from the Hay Ranch South Well.
 In April 2010, work on Phase 3: Model Recalibration and Redefinition of Pumping Rates and Duration was initiated with ICWD retaining Daniel B. Stephens & Associates (DBS&A).
 Phase 3 work included groundwater model recalibration based on Phase 1 data and also on Phase 2 data collected at project monitoring points from December 2009 through September 2010.
 In January 2011, DBS&A submitted its "Revised Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company Hay Ranch Water Extraction Delivery System Conditional Use Permit (CUP 2007-003)."
 Based on results of the groundwater model recalibration, on April 1, 2011 ICWD issued an "Addendum to the HMMP for CUP#2007-003/Coso Operating Company, LLC" (2011 ICWD Addendum).
 This addendum set revised project pumping rates, durations, Trigger Levels and Maximum Acceptable Drawdowns for the Hay Ranch Project.
-With the 2011 ICWD Addendum, the project has entered Phase 4: Ongoing Monitoring, Mitigation and Reporting.
+With the 2011 ICWD Addendum, the project entered Phase 4: Ongoing Monitoring, Mitigation and Reporting.
+During Third Quarter 2013, DBS&A and ICWD conducted additional Phase 3 work resulting in new project pumping rates, pumping duration, groundwater Triggers Levels and Maximum Acceptable Drawdowns for the August 30, 2013 Letter to Coso Operating Company.